mehulagg/gitlab/doc/ci/pipeline_editor/index.md

 ### Enable or disable CI/CD configuration visualization **(CORE ONLY)**

-CI/CD configuration visualization is under development and not ready for production use.
-It is deployed behind a feature flag that is **disabled by default**.
+CI/CD configuration visualization is deployed behind a feature flag that is **enabled by default**.
-[GitLab administrators with access to the GitLab Rails console](../../administration/feature_flags.md) can enable it.
+[GitLab administrators with access to the GitLab Rails console](../../administration/feature_flags.md) can toggle it.

 To enable it: